sarif200/pool-project-experiment/README.md

 3. Fill project name in
 4. Complete Calibration
 5. Images are shown
-6. Navigate to results page
-7. Open folder
-8. Video is projected on screen
+6. While images are shown, coordinates of pupils are written to excel file
+7. Create in excel file heatmap

 ## Explanation
 ### main.py